rreusser/regl-gpu-lines/README.md

 - [regl-line2d](https://github.com/gl-vis/regl-line2d): The line rendering library used by Plotly.js.
 If you want production quality lines, you should go here.
 - [regl-line](https://www.npmjs.com/package/regl-line): Another excellent library.
 A regl function to draw flat 2D and 3D lines.
 - [regl-insta-lines](https://github.com/deluksic/regl-insta-lines): A very clear and well-written module.
+Better in some ways.
+Very close to what I was searching for.
 My only desire was for less configuration and more extensible attributes.
 - [screen-projected-lines](https://github.com/substack/screen-projected-lines): An excellent, concise module for screen-projected lines.
 Without joins or caps, such lines are much simpler.
 - [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard): [Matt DesLaurier](https://twitter.com/mattdesl)'s classic post on the topic of drawing lines.
 - [Instanced Line Rendering Part I](https://wwwtyro.net/2019/11/18/instanced-lines.html): [Rye Terrell](https://wwwtyro.net/) first blog post on the topic.